RockBrandeis/cs217b-AS/README.md

 # Create a virtual environment in the current directory

+VS code CodeSpace environment is recommended.

-For those we're not using Github codespace as virtual environment, you can manually create one(Recommended but optional)
+For those who do not using Github codespace as virtual environment, you can manually create one(Recommended but optional)
 ```bash
 $ python3 -m venv venv
 ```